One Dozen Things Not to Do when Buying a Home

 1. Don’t quit your current job.
 Some people think that the lender will not find out if they quit their job.
 They will.
-Most banks do a last minute verification of employment and that is when the problem begins.
-So stay in your current job until AFTER your loan closes.
+Most banks do a last-minute verification of employment and that is when the problem begins.
+So, stay in your current job until AFTER your loan closes.

 2. Don’t transfer money between accounts.
 This just causes more paperwork for everyone involved.
-When you transfer money between checking and savings we have to show where the money came from.
+When you transfer money between checking and savings we must show where the money came from.
 Try to use one account only for your real estate transactions; this avoids the big paper shuffle involved with this type of activity.

 3. Don’t make large deposits in your accounts being used for the transactions.
 This is a huge problem for lenders.
 Deposits from your employer are fine, but cash deposits or gifts could cause your loan to be denied.
 Even money from the sale of a car could be an issue.
 Consult with your loan officer before depositing any money into the account being used to buy your new home.